wieslawsoltes/Dock/docs/dock-settings.md

 `DockSettings.UseOwnerForFloatingWindows` keeps floating windows above the main window by setting it as their owner.

+## Window drag and chrome

+`DockSettings.EnableWindowDrag` toggles whether the document tab strip can be used to drag the host window.
+The following flags control which buttons appear in the tool chrome and on document tabs:

+- `DockSettings.ShowToolOptionsButton`
+- `DockSettings.ShowToolPinButton`
+- `DockSettings.ShowToolCloseButton`
+- `DockSettings.ShowDocumentCloseButton`

+All are enabled by default.

 ## App builder integration

 You can configure the settings when building your Avalonia application: